fukansystem/fukansystem.github.io/index.md

 Fukan System version numbers are determinted by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.

-### 20181006 Minor Updates
+### 20181030 Major Updates

+- General
+  - Preserve view all option between page transitions.
+- Houga analysis
+  - Improve analysis quality (**Incompatible change**).
+  - Use a static value for the random seed.
+  - Update the Japanese translation.
 - Move the Changelog to [https://fukansystem.github.io](https://fukansystem.github.io).
-- Various infrastructure updates.
+- Major infrastructure updates.

 ### 20181003 Minor Updates